RetroDECK/ES-DE/USERGUIDE.md

 Note that _Kid Icarus_ will only show up once since there is a name collision present and in this case only the first file processed will be added and any other identically named files will be ignored.
 Also note that in this case it's random whether metadata from _EU/Kid Icarus_ or _USA/Kid Icarus_ will be used.

-### Special game installation considerations
+## Platform-specific setup

-Not all systems are as simple as described above, or there may be multiple ways to do the configuration.
-Specifics for such systems will be covered here.
-Consider this a work in progress as there are many platforms supported by ES-DE.
+Not all systems are as simple to setup as what was described in the previous sections, and in some cases there may be multiple ways to perform the configuration.
+Specifics for such platforms are covered below.

-#### Apple II
+### Apple II

 On Unix/Linux the default emulator for the apple2 system is [LinApple](http://linapple.sourceforge.net) and on Windows it's [AppleWin](https://github.com/AppleWin/AppleWin).
 Additionally the alternative emulators [Mednafen](https://mednafen.github.io) and [MAME](https://www.mamedev.org) standalone are supported.
 On macOS there is a port of AppleWin available named [Mariani](https://github.com/sh95014/AppleWin) but it appears broken at the moment as it does not accept any command line parameters.
 So instead only Mednafen and MAME are supported on macOS.